-Two Christmases - Care for the Family
+Coping with grief at Christmas - Care for the Family

 For anyone who has experienced a deep loss, events that should be joyous celebrations inevitably become bittersweet.
 The reason for the celebration is still there, but it’s also a reminder that someone is missing.
 This is true for weddings, birthdays, graduations, but somehow much more pronounced at Christmas.
 There is so much pressure all around us to try to create ‘the perfect Christmas’, a Christmas that doesn’t make space for sadness.
 Each family also builds up its own traditions and it’s hard to know in the emotional turmoil which ones to keep.

-We are all so familiar with the Christmas story that we can easily forget that it also has its share of darkness and grief.
+When we think about the Christmas story we can easily forget that it also has its share of darkness and grief.
 We’re told that after Jesus was born, King Herod ordered the murder of all the infants and toddlers.
 For obvious reasons, this dreadful event doesn’t make the cut in most children’s nativity plays, but it is there, and it reminds us that at the very heart of our Christmas celebrations there are bereaved parents, siblings and grandparents.
 For those of us who face a Christmas with that empty space at the table, perhaps it’s comforting to know that when you strip away the tinsel and fluff, there is a light shining in a dark world, a glimmer of hope for the hopeless and comfort for the bereaved.
 Perhaps we shouldn’t be surprised that Christmas is a confusing mix of joy and deep sadness – it always has been.

 Share on social media